susannahripley/starter-academic/content/authors/admin/_index.md

   url: https://www.mcgill.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include environmental epidemiology and spatial data analysis
+bio: Environmental epidemiology and spatial data analysis in R

 # Interests to show in About widget
 interests: